cwoodruff/book-network-programming-csharp/Chapter04/chapter04.md

 Imagine a scenario where your application must fetch large amounts of data from a remote server or wait for a file to download over a slow connection.
 Blocking the user interface or consuming thread resources unnecessarily while these operations complete would lead to a subpar user experience and inefficient resource utilization.
 Through practical examples, we will demonstrate how asynchronous methods allow your application to remain responsive to user interactions by freeing up threads to handle other tasks while waiting for the network operations to complete.

-By the end of this chapter, you'll understand how to use `async` and `await` to perform network operations without the complexity traditionally associated with asynchronous programming in C#.
+By the end of this chapter, you'll understand how to use `async` and `await` to perform network operations without the complexity traditionally associated with asynchronous programming.
 You'll be able to write code that's not only more performant but also simpler and more maintainable.
 You will learn how to handle exceptions in asynchronous code, report progress, and cancel long-running network operations gracefully.

 In this chapter, we are going to cover the following main topics: